Most buses are operated commercially by companies such as Trent Barton, Stagecoach and Arriva. Many others are run under

-As part of the National Bus Strategy LTAs were also required to publish a bus service improvement plan (BSIP) by the end of October 2021.
-A BSIP sets out a high level vision for bus services in an area such as Derbyshire, the important actions needed to provide it, and how these will achieve the goal of increasing bus patronage.
+As part of the National Bus Strategy, Local Transport Authorities (LTAs) were required to publish a bus service improvement plan (BSIP).
+A BSIP sets out a high level vision for bus services in an area such as Derbyshire, the important actions needed to provide it, and how these will achieve the goal of increasing bus use.

 We have been working with a variety of stakeholders to develop our BSIP including:

 - bus companies who provide services in Derbyshire

 - community transport operators